frontenddogma/web-development-glossary/manuscript/t.md

 : A concept from _The Pragmatic Programmer_, the developing of skeleton functionality that can serve as a proof of concept but also remain part of the later software.
 Tracer code, or code as tracer bullets, is a term borrowed from military shooting with brightly-colored tracer ammunition.
 Tracer code is different from prototyping, whose code may be abandoned.

 Tracing
 : A specialized use of logging to record information about a program’s execution.
 This information is typically used by programmers for debugging purposes, and additionally, depending on the type and detail of information contained in a trace log, by experienced system administrators or technical-support personnel and by software monitoring tools to diagnose common problems with software.
 Tracing is a cross-cutting concern.
-There is not always a clear distinction between tracing and other forms of logging, except that the term tracing is almost never applied to logging that is a functional requirement of a program.&nbsp;[†](#w-tracing)
+There is not always a clear distinction between tracing and other forms of logging, except that the term “tracing” is almost never applied to logging that is a functional requirement of a program.&nbsp;[†](#w-tracing)

 Tracking
 : → Letter-spacing